What’s trending

 Additionally, Mehdi Cherfaoui has enhanced the initial feature by adding a default Connected App setting and improving the access token renewal flow.
 Thomas has also put together a detailed guide with the steps you need to take to make this happen in your org.

+When was the last time you enabled Debug Logs for a user, and it only took you a few seconds to do so?
 Between adding the start and end time and choosing the debug level, on top of navigating to the page, probably never.
 With Inspector Reloaded and the Enable Logs button contribution by Antoine Leleu, you don’t have to go through all these steps anymore.

 By default, the level is set as SFDC_DevConsole, but you can quickly change it to any other within the Inspector Reloaded Options.
 Similarly, while the time is set to 15 minutes, you can always amend it as needed.

-14. Event Monitor
+18. Event Monitor

 Remember Antoine?
 He is unstoppable when it comes to critical enhancements to Salesforce Inspector Reloaded.
-Even Monitor is his newest contribution, and if you ever had to work with Platform Events, you will quickly see the benefits of it.
+Event Monitor is his newest contribution, and if you ever had to work with Platform Events, you will quickly see the benefits of it.

 Within the user-friendly interface, you can subscribe to either Customer or Standard Platform Events and analyze the results in no time, making debugging a breeze!

-15. Manage Custom Metadata Types
+19. Manage Custom Metadata Types

-16. Access Developer Documentation
+20. Access Developer Documentation

-The Shortcuts tab continues to be full of handy surprises, as on top of the above-mentioned options to create permissions or easily navigate to Setup pages, here is where you can search directly for Apex Class documentation.
+The Shortcuts tab continues to be full of handy surprises, as on top of the above-mentioned options to create permissions or easily navigate to Setup pages, here is where you can search directly for Apex class documentation.

 Instead of having to switch to a new tab, start Googling, go to the developer site, and so on, you can come to this tab and simply start searching for the name of the class you’re looking for.